spiros/tofu/README.md

 ```

 ## Contributing

+### General points
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+* Pull requests are welcome! :)
+* For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+* Please make sure to update tests as appropriate.

+### Contributors

+* [Isuru Liyanage](https://github.com/theisuru) implemented the -H flag for humans

 ## Cite as